Aristotle-Metadata-Enterprises/argusjs/README.md

 -  aristotle-manifest.json
 ```

-It can be hosted with the command:
+It is hosted with the command:

 ```bash
 npm run example